Exostosis (surfer’s ear)

 Treatment

-You can have surgery to remove the abnormal bone growths.
+If the abnormal bony growths are large or causing problems, you may be offered surgery to remove them.
 Depending on the condition of your ear canal and the type of surgery you have, it might take several weeks for your ear canal to heal.